Apollo 15

 Apollo 15 was Honeysuckle’s big mission.

 It was the first of the ‘J’ missions.
-Not only was it technically far more complex – involving support of the Rover and a sub-satellite – but Honeysuckle was prime for most of the mission.
+Not only was it technically far more complex – involving support of the Rover and a sub-satellite – but Honeysuckle was prime for much of the mission.

 Of Apollo 15’s 295 hours in space, Honeysuckle Creek tracked the spacecraft for 250 hours.